algolia/algoliasearch-client-php/README.md

 We believe it's sometimes necessary to break backward compatibility, however we want to keep it as minimal as possible, upgrading to the new major version has to be very smooth.

+#### Similar public API

-For that reason, most of the public API is kept as-is or slightly changed.
-The library still rely on 2 main classes to access most of the API: `Client` and `Index`.
+For that reason, most of the public API is kept as-is or has very slightly changed.
+The library still relies on 2 main classes to access most of the API: `Client` and `Index`.

 Even if we considered doing something more eloquent or even build some sort of query language, we are convinced that this will add a lot of complexity, make upgrade really hard and bring very little value in the end.
 Simplicity for the win.

+#### PHP 5.3+ supported

-About language support, this new version support the exact same PHP version range as before: 5.3+
+This new version support the exact same PHP version range as before: 5.3+.
+We chose to do it to simplify upgrade as much as possible.
+Even if it made my life more difficult, I believe it will make everybody else's easier.

-### New backward compatibility promise
+#### New backward compatibility promise

-All API clients follow SEMVER.
+* All API clients follow [SemVer](https://semver.org/).

-Backward compatibility is guaranteed on all classes and interface outside of the `Internal` folder
+* Backward compatibility is guaranteed on all classes and interface except of the `Internal` folder

-New exceptions can be added at any time but they will necessarily extend AlgoliaException class.
+* New exceptions can be added at any time but they will necessarily extend AlgoliaException class.

-Configuration entry can be added in minor versions.
+* Configuration entry can be added in minor versions.

-The type of response from the API (array) can change independently of this library.
+* The structure of the API response can have new field added independently of this library.

 ### Conventions

 A good library should be obvious to use.

-* Method signatures have one args for all required parameters and then one array of `requestOptions` which can contain about anything
+* Method signatures have an argument for all required parameters and then one array of `requestOptions` which can contain about anything

-* the requestOptions array takes precedence.
+* Required arguments take precedence over the requestOptions array.

-    In the following example, `better query` will override `some query`.
+    In the following example, `some query` will override `better query`.
     ```php
     $index->search('some query', ['query' => 'better query']);
     ```

 * Verbs:
     * **save** means add or replace existing <-- /!\
-    * **update** means partial updates
+    * **partialUpdate** means updates only the given fields
     * **clear** means delete all
     * **delete** means delete
     * **fresh** means remove all existing and save what is passed

-* There is no method doc in the code for public API method, because it's always outdated clusters the code.
-Instead, there is a link to the Algolia method doc.
-If the method is internal, doc can be added.
+* There is no phpdoc in the code for public API method, because it's usually outdated and clutters the code.
+Instead, refers to the doc on algolia.com (to be published along with the final version).
+If the method is internal, doc can be added if necessary.

 ## What's new

 ### The transport layer

-This new version allows developer to change the transport layer easily.
+This new version allows developers to change the transport layer easily.
 If your PHP version is recent enough, all HTTP calls are done by the Guzzle library.
 The lib also follow the PSR7 norm.

 If you have an old version, use the embedded http layer.